Skip to main content

 Víti, a geothermal crater in the Askja caldera, is known for its warm, milky-blue waters, where temperatures typically range between 20°C to 30°C (68°F to 86°F), making it a unique spot for bathing.
 Formed during a volcanic eruption in 1875, the crater lies within the larger Askja volcanic system in the Icelandic Highlands, a remote area popular for its otherworldly landscapes and active geothermal activity.

-Long before Fagradalsfjall burst into life, the Reykjanes peninsula was known for its geothermal activity and volcanic landscapes.
-On our Volcanic Wonders of Reykjanes Geopark tour, you’ll combine both to get a comprehensive picture of the processes that have shaped this fascinating region of Iceland.
+On our Volcanic Wonders with Grindavík visit tour, you’ll combine both to get a comprehensive picture of the processes that have shaped this fascinating region of Iceland.

-Begin with a manageable hike up to see the lava flows created during the 2021 and 2022 eruptions of Mount Fagradalsfjall.
+This guided tour includes a manageable hike up to see the lava flows created during the 2021 and 2022 eruptions of Fagradalsfjall.
 Though this hike is possible without a guide, they’ll provide valuable context about the different phases of the eruption.

-In summer, you might also catch the Highland bus to Landmannalaugar to investigate Laugahraun (“the hot spring lava flow”).
+• If you are looking for something more leisurely experience, you might want to catch the Highland bus to Landmannalaugar to investigate Laugahraun (“the hot spring lava flow”).
 Incidentally, on our Landmannalaugar Super Jeep Tour, you can cover even more ground and perhaps even get a glimpse of Mount Hekla, a powerful volcano nicknamed the “Gateway to Hell”.

 The Reykjanes area is rapidly changing, and it is crucial to check for the most current updates before embarking on any hike.
 Your safety depends on staying informed and following all guidelines provided by local authorities.